 Exam Grade Replacement: At the end of the semester, students will be given the option to replace their lowest exam score with their final exam score (scaled to 100 points).
-This is a strictly opt-in policy; the instructor will not automatically replace the grade.
+This is a strictly opt-in policy; the lowest exam grade will not automatically be replaced.